 Homes for the Aged Poor

-In the early 1900s, the Bradford Guardians pioneered the provision of a separate "cottage homes" establsihment for the elderly poor.
+In 1907, the Bradford Guardians pioneered the provision of a separate "cottage homes" establishment for the elderly poor.
 The site chosen was at Daisy Hill, two miles to the north-west of Bradford.

 The cottages were arranged around three sides of a rectangle.
 The central area, open to the south, contained grass and trees.